-1. The Coordinator of the Missionary Ministry Program is recommended jointly by the Vice President of Formation and the Vice President for Academic Affairs and is appointed by the President.
-The Director is ex officio a member of the Formation and Student Life Committee and the Academic and Formation Advisory Council.
+The Coordinator of the Missionary Ministry Program is recommended jointly by the Vice President of Formation and the Vice President for Academic Affairs and is appointed by the President.
+The Director is ex officio a member of the Formation and Student Life Committee.